W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsection{Different perspectives on Conformal Field Theory}

-Two-dimensional Conformal Field Theory (CFT) is a topic of research that has attracted a lot of attention in both the physics and mathematics community since its inception by Belavin-Polyakov-Zamolodchikov (BPZ) in 1984~\cite{BPZ}.
+Two-dimensional Conformal Field Theory (CFT) is a topic of research that has attracted a lot of attention since its inception by Belavin-Polyakov-Zamolodchikov (BPZ) in 1984~\cite{BPZ}.
 The study of this notion has led to major breakthroughs in many different areas of mathematics and physics, ranging from representation theory to geometric quantization, conformal geometry or statistical physics.

-However even answering the seemingly simple question \lq\lq What is a Conformal Field Theory?" is not as straightforward as one might expect and many different approaches have been developed, both in the physics and mathematics literature, to address this issue.
+However even answering the seemingly simple question \lq\lq What is a Conformal Field Theory?" is not as straightforward as one might expect and many different approaches have been developed to address this issue.
 The coexistence of several viewpoints on CFT is exemplified by one of its most simplest objects: the free-field or free boson.
 This apparently simple object does indeed exhibit several non-trivial features, and can already be thought of in many different ways for which it may not be clear at first sight that they do describe the very same object.

 For instance a free field can be defined as a scalar field, or put differently a formal measure $\mu$ over a set $\mc F$ of functions $\varphi:\Sigma\to\R$.
 This formal measure is built using a path integral: